PRK Surgery Recovery Timeline

 closeup of hazel eyes on a woman

-Photorefractive keratectomy, better known as PRK, has become a popular alternative vision correction surgery for those who aren’t a good fit for LASIK.
-The process involves reshaping the cornea with a laser, so light entering the eye is focused on the retina to produce clear images.
-PRK surgery time is usually about 10 minutes per eye and involves numbing drops for a painless experience.
+Imagine life without blurry vision, contact lenses, or glasses.
+Photorefractive keratectomy, better known as PRK, has become a popular alternative vision correction surgery for those who are not a good fit for LASIK surgery.
+This is a type of laser eye surgery involving reshaping the cornea so that light entering the eye is focused on the retina to produce clear images.

-But what happens afterward?
+The PRK surgery itself is usually about 10 minutes per eye and involves numbing drops for a painless experience.
+But what happens afterward during the healing process?
 What does the recovery process look like in the following days and weeks?
-If a PRK surgery is in your future, our timeline will give you a clear idea of what to expect after the procedure.
+If a PRK surgery is in your future, our timeline will give you a clear idea of what to expect after the PRK procedure.

 First Few Days